GospelTrust/kairos-th-513/docs/content/_week-02/session-06.md

    `Rom.
 9:24-6` (NASB):
    > Even us, whom he also called, not only from the Jews but also from the Gentiles?
 25 As he says in Hosea: “I will call them ‘my people’ who are not my people; and I will call her ‘my loved one’ who is not my loved one,” 26 and, “In the very place where it was said to them, ‘You are not my people,’ there they will be called ‘children of the living God.’”

-   - a.
-In Hosea, it appears (in shadows) as if God was only concerned about the nation of Israel, that is, the natural children of Israel.
+   - In Hosea, it appears (in shadows) as if God was only concerned about the nation of Israel, that is, the natural children of Israel.

-   - b.
-That’s because no one knew whom Gomer was representing.
+   - That’s because no one knew whom Gomer was representing.

       1. Before her husband redeemed her, she was representing the Gentile sinners.